Ryamen861/HealthExpo/readme.md

 # Purpose
 HealthExpo is a digital pager to manage patients wanting to visit different hospital departments.

-Things/Tips I learned while making this project:
-    Tip: in a program that must be implemented in real life, try manually solving the problem on paper with labels Identify I/O, processes needed

 ## Data Organization
-Saving the permanent data will be done in the .csv file defining patients = {} and locating for entering lines will be saved in the json
+Saving the permanent data will be done in the .csv file

 ### Line Window
-It is supposed to be pulled up on a monitor in the lobby
+It is supposed to be pulled up on a monitor in the lobby.
+It shows all the patients waiting in the lobby when they'll be next.
+(Think of the screen at the DMV where it shows who it is serving).

-## Future Ideas?
-Log File? <br>
-CLI tool to reset databases, index file, lines <br>
-reset SC window inputs after "Submit" button pressed <br>
-once submit button clicked?
-entry.focus_set()

-Add korean to line window list names (Dental Chik-wah)

-eye || ahn-kkwah
-dental
-oriental
-internal medicine
-foot massage 3